BodiAli/memory-card/README.md

-# memory-card
+# Memory Card

-Memory card game contains multiple cards where users gain points by clicking a card once and will lose if a card is clicked twice
+The memory card game features multiple cards.
+Players earn points by clicking on a card once but lose the game if they click on the same card twice